THE CROWN FOUNTAIN, 2004

 The ability to truly walk on water is also among the thrilling elements of the design.
 Plensa provides this opportunity thought the very thin layer of water falls down, but does not shoot up and the sound of water falling is magnetic.
 Furthering this sensation are images of nature interspersed among the faces of people.
 Even the benches that face each other from opposite sides of the fountain, exist in order to further underline the concepts of communication and duality man through the subtlety of touch when people are seated.

 Plensa has worked with a large team of very dedicated and talented individuals to realize his vision in the kind of collaboration that can be both harrowing and highly rewarding for an artist.There is no question that the Crown and Goodman families, whose initial vision and ongoing generosity are the reason for the project as they set the tone for an unusual and groundbreaking effort to address the meaning of a public space in the 21st century.

-Some of the principal members of the professional team working on the fountain are U.S. Equities, project managers, Krueck & Sexton Architects, Halvorson & Kaye, structural engineer, ESD, mechanical engineer, Crystal Fountains, water engineering technology, Schuler & Shook, lighting.
+Some of the principal members of the professional team working on The Crown Fountain are U.S. Equities, project managers, Krueck & Sexton Architects, Halvorson & Kaye, structural engineer, ESD, mechanical engineer, Crystal Fountains, water engineering technology, Schuler & Shook, lighting.
 Shen, Milson & Wilke, screen technology, School of the Art Insitute of Chicago, image content production, W.E.
 O'Neil, general contractor.
 Major suppliers include Barco, LED display, Circle Redmon, glass block assembler, L.E.
 Smith Glass, glass block fabricator.